 (List compiled by Allison Rhone and Matthew Eng.
 Write-ups by Eng.)

-Halle Berry, Monster's Ball (2001) — The high-pitched, soul-barig breakdowns in Berry's history-making performance are what everyone talked about.
+Halle Berry, Monster's Ball (2001) — The high-pitched, soul-baring breakdowns in Berry's history-making performance are what everyone talked about.
 But it's the actress' observant, quietly-galvanizing moments that really cut to the quick of this heartsore and hard-shelled woman.
+Watch it on Amazon.

 Marianne Jean-Baptiste, Secrets & Lies (1996) — Amid so many erratic personas, Jean-Baptiste seems to do the least of anyone on screen but projects the most arresting presence.
 Her Hortense is a shy force of gravity, a prismatic figure who is deeply rewarding to watch and ponder.